 Is DMU’s M.H.A. program CAHME accredited?

-Not yet.
 As of October 2013, DMU MHA has been approved for candidate status by the Commission on Accreditation of Healthcare Management Education (CAHME).
 The 2013-2014 academic year will serve as a self-study year as part of the process to achieve full accreditation for the M.H.A. program, with site visits occurring in 2015.

-What if I don’t have a 3.0 (on a 4.0 scale) cumulative grade point average?
-Will I be considered for admission?
+What if I don’t have a 3.0 GPA, will I be considered for admission?

 The program recommends a cumulative undergraduate GPA of 3.0 for best consideration for our program.
-Applicants with below 3.0 GPAs are encouraged to apply and in doing so, highlight the strengths of their application file.
-Our admission review is based on four basic criteria: undergraduate GPA, work experience (preference for health care and/or management experience), admission essays (writing ability, motivation, knowledge and understanding of the health care industry, etc.) and letters of recommendation.
-Experience that can add to the applicant’s profile include prior graduate degrees, certifications, volunteerism, and leadership experience.
+Applicants with below 3.0 GPAs are encouraged to apply and in doing so, highlight the strengths of their individual application file based on the criteria detailed on the Admissions Criteria page.
 Each individual application is reviewed for the student’s ability to be successful within the program.